openforcefield/open-forcefield-tools/README.md

 #### Physical substances

-We use the concept of a liquid or gas `Mixture` throughout.
+We generally use the concept of a liquid or gas `Mixture`, which is a subclass of `Substance`.

 A simple liquid has only one component:
 ```python